Non-perturbative methods for false vacuum decay: The functional renormalization group for fluctuations

-For appropriate values of $m^2,\alpha,\lambda$ this theory has two minima, such that FV decay may occur from the local to the global minimum.
+For appropriate values of $m^2,\alpha,\lambda$ with a negative cubic term this theory has two minima, such that FV decay may occur from the local to the global minimum.

 \Fig{fig:toymodel} shows the effective potential for two sets of parameters.
-In \Fig{fig:weak}, the QSEA is evaluated for parameters well into the perturbative regime for the field values in question.
-We compare the result to the one-loop effective potential and the unmodified (``pure'') FRG with the bare parameters $m^2,\alpha,\lambda$ defined at the UV momentum cutoff $p_\text{max}^2(\phi) = \Lambda^2 - V''(\phi)$.
-The latter term arises from the definition of the QSEA-FRG in terms of fluctuation size; for large scales its effect becomes negligible.
+In \Fig{fig:weak}, the QSEA is evaluated for parameters well into the perturbative regime.
+We compare the result to the one-loop effective potential and the unmodified (``pure'') FRG with the bare parameters $m^2,\alpha,\lambda$ defined at the UV momentum cutoff $p_\text{max}^2(\phi) = \Lambda^2 - V''(\phi)$, arising from the definition of the QSEA-FRG in terms of fluctuation size.
+An alternative scheme is to transform the flow equation back to a momentum scale and perform the usual normalization.
 We observe that, as expected, the QSEA agrees nearly identically with the one-loop effective potential.

 In \Fig{fig:strong}, the tree-level parameters are in the strong coupling regime.
 As expected, the non-perturbative QSEA and the perturbative effective potential disagree significantly.
 In fact, the perturbative result gives \textit{qualitatively} different behavior than the QSEA: whereas the QSEA predicts a first-order phase transition, the perturbative result does not.
 This difference underscores the importance of non-perturbative methods which are robust in the strong-coupling regime.